wotamann/vuetify-form-base/README.md

       fromCtrl: function,     // ( {value, obj, data, schema} ) => value
     }

 ## Events

-We can use the v-on directive to listen to vuetify-form-base events **'focus', 'input', 'blur', 'click', 'resize', 'swipe', 'update'** and run some Code when they’re triggered.
+We can use the v-on directive to listen to vuetify-form-base events **'focus', 'input', 'blur', 'click', 'mouse', 'resize', 'swipe', 'update'** and run some Code when they’re triggered.

 This Example use the Default ID and listen all events with 'update':